• Weak Win

 Criticism is often less thoughtful and often a more emotional commentary of something.
 Unlike critique, the starting point is negative and is less about improving the other and more about lifting up the self.

 The harsh words of the prophets were often viewed as criticism.
-Though there was anger and in the words (for God was angry and grieving), the intent was never the destruction of the Israelites or Jews.
-The intent was always to have them improve by throwing away their false worship and disregard of God.
+Though there was anger and grief in the words (for God was angry and grieving), the intent was never the destruction of the Israelites or Jews.
+The intent was always to have them improve by throwing away their false and disregard of God.

 The harshness came from the constant ignoring that occurred.
 The Israelites and Jews never seemed to be convinced by gentle and loving words.
 Before we criticize them, however, we need to critique ourselves.

 One of the traits of humanity is the automatic assumption that critique is criticism.
-This is more a of our own tendencies to criticize rather than critique.
+This is more a reflection of our own tendencies to criticize rather than critique.
 This is an important thing to recognize, for this also means we are often not open to improvement.

 We all understand intellectually that this is unreasonable while we still seek to protect ourselves.
-In egotistical self-defense, we will that any critique is actually criticism and an attempt to harm us.
-We can look at social media, normal media, and see that exact behavior played out.
+In egotistical self-defense, we will assume that any critique is actually criticism and an attempt to harm us.
+We can look at social media, media, and see that exact behavior played out.

 The Israelites were no different.
 They wanted to grab onto a dream the Jerusalem and the Promised Land were protected spaces and that they would come to no harm.
 They held onto this despite the surrounding threats.